srobotta/moodle-database-presets/doodle/README.md

 </div>

-Using the values from the field definition of `list_of_dates` from this preset, then the *List view template* must be adjusted like explained in the following sections.
+Using the values from the field definition of `list_of_choices` from this preset, then the *List view template* must be adjusted like explained in the following sections.

 #### List view template Header